artlogic/nabs/README.md

 Parent tasks run their subtasks in alphabetical order.

 Because colon is used as the task separator, you probably should avoid embedding colons in your nabs task names.
 It's also a good idea to avoid starting task names with a period.
-See [Depenendcies](#dependencies) below.
+See [Dependencies](#dependencies) below.

 ## Multi-action tasks